Actually

 actually the buildings behind it are a little more run-down and

-grafitti scrawled but like anywhere, the main buildings are impressive.
+graffiti scrawled but like anywhere, the main buildings are impressive.
+Be sure to visit the library and go inside for a peek.

-Just as interesting is the old University, now a museum on
+Also interesting is the Old University, now a museum on

 the road that rings the Acropolis where the highest level of Plaka